mkrauklis/MicroAutomata/README.md

 ![Mature Field](README_MEDIA/field_complex.png)

 ## Description
+**NB**: This project is built on the p5.js framework.
+See `Technology` below for links.

+To experiment live, see: [Micro Automata on p5.js](https://editor.p5js.org/mkrauklis/sketches/8rOq0sw2F)

 This project aims to extend upon the ideas of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) by creating a simulation much closer to true microbial life.
 The simulation allows for 4 cell types: food (green), bacteria (blue), and viral phages that attack the bacteria (red).
 I implemented a preliminary version of this concept in 2012 on Android; see: [MicroLife](https://github.com/mkrauklis/MicroLife).
 This implementation is a from-the-ground-up-port to JS as to make it available in the browser.
 It also incorporates several new concepts:
 * Neural Networks - Bacteria operate on a neural net that takes inputs (avalable food, current health, if it's infected by a phage, how many neighboring bacteria there are, and how many of those neighbors are infected by phages) and generates behavioral outputs (eating rate, cost of reproduction and health of offspring {costlier reproduction produces healthier offspring}, and if the bacteria should kill neighbors to reproduce).
   * The neural nets are randomly structured with between 3 and 7 layers, each hidden layer having between 3 and 10 neurons.